 Interested in working as a tutor in this program?
 Click here

-We offer a combination of course-specific Study Groups, a 2-unit Research Process course, and open Drop-in hours to meet a wide variety of students’ needs.
+We offer a combination of course-specific Study Groups, workshops, and open Drop-in hours to meet a wide variety of students’ needs.
 All of our services are based on a student-centered approach which respects the diversity of students' experiences, challenges students to engage actively in their own learning, and provides opportunities for students to work collaboratively to achieve academic success.

 Study Groups provide students with an opportunity to collaborate with their peers while learning to navigate the discipline-specific demands of their course.
 Study Group Leaders facilitate discussion of course content and guide students in developing approaches to critical reading, time management, note-taking and exam strategies.

 To join the study group students need only show up to designated location/time and be prepared to sign in with a valid current student identification number.
 Space is limited; admission to the Study Group is on a first-come, first-served basis.
 Study Groups typically begin the third week of the semester.

 Luisa, teh IRTS DIrector, offers limited Drop-in hours and scheduled appointments to discuss a range of topics: academic transtion to Cal; locating one's academic passion and place; course management strategies; reading, writing, and test-taking approaches; and research writing.
 Spring Drop-In hours are Mondays, 10-11:30 AM and Thursdays, 10-11 AM, in Chavez 146.
 If these times are not convenient, please email Luisa, firstname.lastname@example.org, to schedule an appointment.